jackjliew/ai-openscale/index.md

     - 50,000 payload records (cumulative)
     - 50,000 feedback records (cumulative)

-- {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model deployment output and retraining data.
+- {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model related data (feedback data, scoring payload) and calculated metrics.
 Lite Db2 plans are not currently supported.

 - There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.

-- Currently, explanations cannot be generated for images which are greater than 1 MB in size.
+- For {{site.data.keyword.pm_full}}, the payload of perturbed images being sent via the machine learning gateway cannot exceed 1 MB.
+To avoid time out issues, images must not exceed 125 x 125 pixels and must be sent sequentially so that the explanation for the second image is requested when the first one is completed.

+<p>&nbsp;</p>

+## Known issues
+{: #rn-12ki}

+- **Microsoft Azure**

+    - Of the two types of Azure Machine Learning web services, only the `New` type is supported by {{site.data.keyword.aios_short}}.
+The `Classic` type is not supported.

+    - __*Default input name must be used*__: In the Azure web service, the default input name is `"input1"`.
+Currently, this field is mandated for {{site.data.keyword.aios_short}} and, if it is missing, {{site.data.keyword.aios_short}} will not work.

+      If your Azure web service does not use the default name, change the input field name to `"input1"`, then the code will work.

+- **AWS SageMaker**

+    - __*BlazingText algorithm is not supported*__: The AWS SageMaker BlazingText algorithm input payload format is not supported in the current release of {{site.data.keyword.aios_short}}.

+- **Custom ML service instance**

+    - The [Python module](/docs/services/ai-openscale?topic=ai-openscale-as-module) does not currently have Explainability working for the Custom service instance.
+This is because the Custom service instance requires a numerical prediction in the response data, which is not included with the module script.

 <p>&nbsp;</p>

 ## Supported machine learning engines and frameworks
 {: #in-fram}